marco262/my_wiki/data/onednd/class/sorcerer.md

 </div>

-To create a Sorcerer, consult the following lists, which provide Hit Points, proficiencies, and armor training.
+To create a Sorcerer, consult the following lists, which provide Hit Points, proficiencies, and [[glossary:armor training]].
 If you're making a level 1 character, also consult the [Starting Equipment](#starting-equipment) section, and if you're using the multiclassing rules, see the "Multiclassing and the Sorcerer" sidebar.

 Then look at the Sorcerer table to see the class features you get at each level in this class.
 Descriptions of those features appear in the [Sorcerer Class Features](#sorcerer-class-features) section.